oleksiyk/kafka/README.md

 * `timeout` - timeout in ms for produce request
 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
-* `partitioner` - Class used to determine topic partition for message.
+* `partitioner` - Class instance used to determine topic partition for message.
 If message already specifies a partition, the partitioner won't be used.
-The partitioner must inherit from [`DefaultPartitioner`](lib/default_partitioner.js).
+The partitioner must inherit from [`Kafka.DefaultPartitioner`](lib/default_partitioner.js).
 The `partition` method receives 3 arguments: the topic name, an array with topic partitions, and the message (useful to partition by key, etc.). `partition` can be sync or async (return a Promise).
 * `retries` - controls number of attempts at delay between them when produce request fails
   * `attempts` - number of total attempts to send the message, defaults to 3
   * `delay` - delay in ms between retries, defaults to 1000